Thailand: Multi-Sport Adventure

 Take an unforgettable sight-seeing trip, cruising around the emerald-green waters of Phang Nga Bay in a traditional long-tail boat.

-Have some family fun kayaking through the hidden lagoons and pristine mangrove forests of Phang Nga Bay.
+Have some family fun canoeing through the hidden lagoons and pristine mangrove forests of Phang Nga Bay.

 Enjoy a Krathong Ceremony